MatthewEdge/blog/content/posts/modern-java-2020.md

 Java is often criticized for being a boring, verbose, esoteric language that's falling behind more modern equivalents.
 But with a few changes to your process, your tool chain, or your paradigm, it can actually be a _decent experience_.
+Still not quite as good as Golang, though...

 Hope this helps!
 Thanks for stopping by the Lab!